- Begs judge not to transfer case to Kaduna

-Responding, the plaintiff told the court he cannot go to Kaduna as his life had been under threat since he instituted the legal action.
+Responding, the plaintiff told the court he cannot go to Kaduna as his life has been under threat since he instituted the legal action.

-The plaintiff, through his counsel, S.O Achugamwonye, told the court that he had been receiving strange phone calls warning him to abandon the suit.
+The plaintiff, through his counsel, S.O Achugamwonye, told the court that he has been receiving strange phone calls warning him to abandon the suit.

 He further submitted that the volatile nature of Kaduna politics and the current security situation in the state will make it suicidal for the plaintiff to attend proceedings in the state.
 “Even now the plaintiff cannot safely go to Kaduna.
 He has been receiving strange phone calls”, he said.